l3-hpc/visit-scripts/Winffmpeg.md

 **Run ffmpeg**

 Open MobaXterm.
-If you had it open before doing the above, exit and reopen.
+If you had it open before doing the above, exit and reopen to refresh the Path.

 In MobaXterm, check that you have ffmpeg by doing
 ```